-As it turns out, the shape of the heart can tell us a lot more about the risk of heart disease than previously thought.
-A study conducted with the help of artificial intelligence has found that a more rounded heart shape can actually indicate an organ under stress.
+As it turns out, the shape of your heart can tell us a lot more about your risk of heart disease than previously thought.
+A study conducted with the help of artificial intelligence found that a more rounded heart shape can actually indicate an organ under stress.

-Cardiologists have long noticed that such a form tends to appear after the onset of a heart condition.
-However, thanks to artificial intelligence, researchers have managed to demonstrate on a large scale that there are hearts of all shapes, even fuller and rounder, even regardless of a clinical diagnosis.
-And some of these shapes may provide important clues about heart health.
+Cardiologists have long noted that such a form tends to appear after the onset of a heart condition.
+However, thanks to artificial intelligence, researchers have managed to demonstrate on a large scale that hearts of all shapes exist, even fuller and rounder ones, even regardless of a clinical diagnosis.
+And some of these forms can provide important clues about heart health.

 Round heart, worrying state